resbaz/MATLAB-StatisticsToolbox-Notes/fitting_the_data.md

 % CHALLENGE
 % Use fitdist to fit a normal distribution to
 % each of the clusters from the previous challenge
+% (flinders street on the weekend and weekday)
 ```

 There are heaps of distributions included in the standard `fitdist` function, most of which I have never even heard of...